WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 -   Khalil proposes a few strategies to mitigate the complexity.

-    -   **Strategic programing**: instead of brute forcing your way through the feature, you have both your fellow developers AND customers in mind.
+    -   **Strategic programming**: instead of brute forcing your way through the feature, you have both your fellow developers AND customers in mind.
 This lessens the change of making a mess.
-    -   **There is a place and time for _tactical programming_ as well!** If you are building a prototype, or perhaps exploring the routes you can take to solve the problem, the _tactical programing_ is a viable technique. **The problem arises when you default to _tactical programming_ and never clean up your mess**.
+    -   **There is a place and time for _tactical programming_ as well!** If you are building a prototype, or perhaps exploring the routes you can take to solve the problem, the _tactical programming_ is a viable technique. **The problem arises when you default to _tactical programming_ and never clean up your mess**.

 -   Code is **also a vital way for communication**.
 Yes, the language is quite "foreign", but your colleagues are speaking